“Come at me bro!” Reindeer 1, Petra 0.

 Kiruna is a mining town in the far north of Sweden, within the Arctic circle.
 Many families of the Sami people, the native Lapland people, live in the area with their reindeer herds, which of course means the popular tourist activity of reindeer feeding.

 While I am not normally one to run headfirst into all mass tourism activities (although I always go for the bucket list ones), I do have a weakness for cute, fluffy or majestic animals and the Lapland reindeer definitely qualify!
-So, like many before me, I ended up buying a bag of reindeer feed, a type of Arctic lichen, and got warned by the seller lady that the reindeer will get excited and will try to steal and gulp down my entire feed bag in one go.
+So, like many before me, I visited the Nutti Sami Siida reindeer experience in Jukkasjärvi, a village near Kiruna.
+I bought a bag of reindeer feed, a type of Arctic lichen, and got warned by the seller lady that the reindeer will get excited and will try to steal and gulp down my entire feed bag in one go.

 Being me, I figured it would be the other way around, as no animal is usually safe from my overly enthusiastic approach, which I even told my mother, who was visiting Kiruna with me at the time.
 I believe my exact words during lunch were: “let me at ’em, the poor cutie reindeers don’t know what’s coming”.
 Never have I been so wrong.